CHIA-AN-YANG/Restaurant-List/readme.md

 1. Click on the restaurant to see its detailed description and locate its position on google map.
 2. Find the restaurant by any related letters with the search function.
+3. Add your new favorite restaurant with the orange button on index page.
+4. Modify or delete outdated restaurant with CRUD functions.

 ## Usage